 Plunkett UK is governed by a Board of Trustees who are elected by our members.
 These 12 individuals are volunteers, generously giving their time and sharing their considerable expertise.

-For Volunteers Week 2024, we caught up with three of our Trustees – Alex Beggs (AB), Ruth McAreavey (RM) and Jeevan Jones (JJ) – who answered questions about several current issues and shared their motivations as to why they serve on the Board.
+We caught up with three of our Trustees – Alex Beggs (AB), Ruth McAreavey (RM) and Jeevan Jones (JJ) – who answered questions about several current issues and shared their motivations as to why they serve on the Board.

 AB: Plunkett has a skilled and empathetic staff and adviser team.
 They are adept at providing tailored guidance to community groups, from idea conception through to diversification and succession considerations for others that might have traded for many years.
 Plunkett act as a knowledge hub, sharing best practice and insights from across the membership, and as a connector facilitating innovation and impact dialogues across its network.
 For volunteers, like those of us involved with The Swan, having access to the support of Plunkett is crucial in terms of giving us the confidence that our projects can succeed.